-A good workplace practice attributes from being free from discrimination and equal opportunities for all despite of age, gender, race, colour, sexual orientation, disability or marital status to increase employee satisfaction.
+A good workplace practice attributes from being free from discrimination and equal opportunities for all despite of age, gender, race, colour, gender orientation, disability or marital status to increase employee satisfaction.
 The Group would diversify its staff by means of gender and age to balance the culture and communications between staff.
 The Group encourages labour diversity and welcomes all manpower, thus putting the principle of fairness into practices.
-The Group had no reported incidents of non-compliance with regulations concerning employment during the year ended 31 December 2017.
+The Group had no reported incidents of non-compliance with regulations concerning employment during the year ended 31 December 2018.

-The charts below show the gender and age of staff:
+The charts below show the gender, age group and service period of staff: